 Awa-shijira cotton cloth Awa shoai shijira ori

-The traditional cotton fabric dyed with high quality Awa Ai (Awa indigo)
+dyed with high quality Awa indigo

-Hachisuka who was a head of Awanokuni at that time encouraged the cultivation of indigo so Awa Ai (indigo) was planted along the Yoshino River.
-The production of Awa Ai represented approximately a quarter of the total production of indigo in Japan until the Meiji period (1868 – 1912) started.
-The Awa Ai dye is a high quality dye for cotton so it was used for Shijira Ori, too.
-Even after the Ai industry declined in Awanokuni, Awa Shoai Shijima Ori continued to be popular for casual wear and it is preserved as a traditional industry in Japan as of today.
+Awa Shoai Shijira Ori started in 1866.
+Hana KAIFU, who lived in Ataka, Myodo-Gun, Awanokuni (Ataka, Tokushima-City today) accidently came across the Shijira Ori technique.
+Hana was drying the cotton fabric that was called the Tatae Jima, which was popular among commoners in Awanokuni at that time, when it started to rain and the fabric shrank.
+Hana found the wonderful embossed texture of the shrunken fabric.
+That made her think about making the cotton fabric with fine wrinkles, shibo.
+After that, Hana made a great effort to develop the technique to make Shijira Ori with the shibo using different tension in the threads.
+The inexpensive, light and cool cotton fabric was widely accepted by the commoners and became widespread in Awanokuni.
+As Hachisuka, the fuedal lord of Awanokuni, encouraged the cultivation of indigo, Awa indigo was planted along the Yoshino River from the mid-Edo period (1603 - 1868).
+The production of Awa indigo accounted for approximately a quarter of the total production of indigo in Japan until the Meiji period (1868 – 1912) started.
+The Awa indigo dye is a high quality dye for cotton, so it was used for Shijira Ori, too.
+Even after the indigo industry declined, Awa Shoai Shijima Ori continued to be popular for casual wear and it is preserved as a traditional industry in Japan as of today.

 General Production Process

-The dyed threads are washed in water.
-Awa Ai requires washing repeatedly until the natural color appears.
+- 3. Washing in water The dyed threads are washed in water.
+Awa indigo requires washing repeatedly until the natural color appears.

-The Funori (glue) is applied to prevent the threads from becoming fluffy while they are dried in the sun.
+- 4. Drying in the sun Funori, which is a glue used in Japan for textiles, is applied to prevent the threads from becoming fluffy while they are dried in the sun.
 Oxidation occurs in the indigo dye when it is exposed to the air and the color becomes more beautiful.
 The indigo dyeing process requires the repetition of the cycle of dyeing, washing and drying in the sun.

-The warp threads are sorted into the required number of threads and the length for the loom.
-The weft threads are put through a shuttle and this process is referred to as the Nukimaki.
+- 6. Warping and preparing the weft The warp threads are sorted into the required number of threads and the length for the loom.
+The weft threads are put through a shuttle that is used for weaving.

-The textile shrinks as it is soaked in hot water and the Shibo appear.
+- 8. Drying and finishing The textile shrinks as it is soaked in hot water and the shibo appears.
 The finished textile is dried and the production of Awa Shoai Shijira Ori is completed.

 Where to Buy & More Information